 Matsumoto has a couple of historic school buildings which have been preserved as museums: Kaichi School (Tel: 0263-32-5725; admission 400 yen) north of the castle and the Historical Matsumoto High School Museum in Agatanomori Park.
 The European-style Kaichi School was built in 1876 from contributions from local residents and was in use for almost 90 years.
 On display are photographs, school books and other educational items from the school's long history.

 The Matsumoto City Museum of Art (Tel: 0263 39 7400) is a modern facility (opened 2002) showcasing Japanese modern art with an emphasis on locally-born artists.
 These include contemporary works by Kusama Yayoi, calligraphy from Shinzan Kamijyo and landscape paintings by Tamura Kazuo.
-The museum is directly east of the station on Agatanomori Street on one of the Town Sneaker loop bus routes, get off at the Bijutsukan stop.
+The museum is directly east of the station on Agatanomori Street on one of the Town Sneaker loop bus routes.
+Get off at the Bijutsukan bus stop.

-Virtually across the street is the Matsumoto Performing Arts Center (Tel: 0263 33 3800) housed in a striking modern building designed by Ito Toyo.
+Across the street is the Matsumoto Performing Arts Center (Tel: 0263 33 3800) housed in a striking modern building designed by the Pritzker Prize-winning Japanese architect, Ito Toyo (b.1941).
 From mid-August to early-September the center plays hosts to the Saito Kinen Festival - a series of classical music performances in memory of the local conductor and music educator Saito Hideo (1902-1972).

 The Japan Ukiyo-e Museum (Tel: 0263 47 4440), a 15-minute walk from Oniwa Station on the Matsumoto Dentetsu Line, three stops west of JR Matsumoto Station displays over a 100,000 wood block prints collected by the Sakai family.
 There are works by all the great masters including Utamaro Kitagawa and Hokusai Katsushika.